makersmakingchange/MMC60_Assistive_Switch/README.md

 Should match the name of the GitHub repository.
 Choose something descriptive rather than whimsical.
  --->
 # MMC60 Assistive Switch

+2025-May-02: This repository is in the process of updating.

 <!--- SUMMARY A brief summary of the project.
 What it does, who it is for, how much it costs.  --->
 The <DeviceName> is an assistive technology widget that makes it easier to document Open-Source Assistive Technology devices.